 The Sweeney Law Firm has handled personal injury claims stemming from benzene exposure.
-Benzene is a widely used chemical that is colorless, slightly sweet smelling that evaporates rapidly yet is highly combustible.
+Benzene is a widely used chemical that is colorless, slightly sweet smelling, and evaporates rapidly yet is highly combustible.
 Benzene is frequently used in the manufacturing of rubbers, paints, plastics, resins, drugs, pesticides, fumigants, dyes, synthetic detergents, paint removers, and other products.
 Benzene is also present in gasoline and tobacco smoke.
 Benzene ranks in the top 20 chemicals for production volume.
 Benzene is classified as a "known" human carcinogen under EPA Risk Assessment Guidelines.
-Numerous studies and reviews have links Benzene to certain forms of cancer.
+Numerous studies and reviews have linked Benzene to certain forms of cancer.
 In the United States, over 300,000 people are exposed to benzene per year.
 The most common form of benzene exposure occurs in the workplace.
 However, there have been incidents of gasoline leaks from underground storage tanks that have released benzene into the soil and water supplies.

 The First Step in Pursing a Toxic Exposure Claim: